flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 ## Graphics

-This section is a bit unusual because not only this console has multiple screens to draw, but also bundles traditional tile engines working alongside a modern renderer.
+This section is a bit unusual because not only does this console have multiple screens to draw, but also bundles traditional tile engines working alongside a modern renderer.

 ![Comparison of screen resolution and aspect ratio between the Game Boy, Game Boy Advance, and Nintendo DS series.](_diagrams/screen_comparison.png)